Frequently Asked Questions

 What additional fees am I responsible for besides the monthly tuition (recreational dancers)?

-Dancers pay a $50 registration fee ($10 for each additional sibling) in the fall, a recital costume fee of $65-$75 per dancer (per class participating in recital) due mid November, and a recital performance fee (venue rental, tickets, etc) of $60 (or $80 per family) due mid February.
-We also have an optional winter show that is $100 per dancer or $175 per family and includes the costume, venue, extra rehearsals, and tickets.
+Dancers pay a $50 registration fee ($10 for each additional sibling) in the fall, a recital costume fee of $75 per dancer (per class participating in recital or Nutcracker classes), and a performance fee of $60 (or $80 per family) if participating in performance based classes.

 Can I watch my dancer in class?